Ben-Hur: A Tale of the Christ (1925 film): Plot

-At the arena, Judah has a flirtatious romance with Iras, who then tells Messala that Judah is alive.
-Before the chariot race, Ben-Hur and Messala confront each other, in which Judah wages fifty-thousand pieces of gold if he wins.
+At the arena, Judah has a flirtation with Iras, who then tells Messala that Judah is alive.
+Before the chariot race, Ben-Hur and Messala confront each other, and Messala wagers fifty-thousand pieces of gold to win.
 During the race, Messala wrecks his chariot when it comes too close to Judah's.
 He is trampled by another chariot while Judah wins the race.
 However, Messala does not die.

 In Ilderim's tent, he is visited by Balthazar who states the Messiah is an adult man.
 Judah pledges to give Jesus his wealth in hopes he will overthrow the Romans.
 Judah and Balthazar head back to Judaea where Judah finances two legions.
 Pontius Pilate is the new governor of Judaea who releases prisoners held without a documented crime record.
 Miriam and Tirzah, who have developed leprosy, are freed and venture into the Valley of the Lepers.
-On their way, they see Judah sleeping outside of the Hur palace.
-Judah and Esther reunite, but he leaves when he learns Jesus has been arrested.
-Esther eventually spots Miriam and Tirzah and conceals their whereabouts from Judah.
+On their way, they see Judah sleeping outside of the Hur mansion.
+Judah and Esther reunite, but he leaves when he learns that Jesus has been arrested.
+Esther eventually sees Miriam and Tirzah but conceals their whereabouts from Judah.

 The next day, convinced that Jesus can heal them, Esther takes Miriam and Tirzah to meet him.
 During the crucifixion, Judah hears Jesus's voice, stating his kingdom is not of this world and to put away his sword.
 Jesus later revives a dead child and miraculously cures Miriam and Tirzah.
 Judah sees his healed mother and sister and reunites with them.
-Jesus dies and an earthquake erupts.
+Jesus dies and an earthquake occurs.
 Balthazar informs the legion armies of Jesus's death and disperses them, telling them to forgive their enemies and love one another.

-Reunited with his family, Judah states Jesus is not dead but he will live forever in the hearts of men.
+Reunited with his family, Judah states Jesus is not dead and will live forever.